CSaunders41/aimBot/TROUBLESHOOTING.md

 1. Enable "Debug Monster Weight" to see entity counts on screen
 2. **Optionally** enable "Detailed Debug Logging" for verbose technical information
 3. Enable "Show Aim Range" to see the green targeting circle
+4. **Optionally** enable "Log Monsters to File" to capture monster paths for easy reference

 ### Step 3: Test Automatic Targeting Mode
 1. Stand near monsters with "Automatic Targeting" enabled